Skip to content Skip to footer

 1. Keep a diary of your health anxiety

 By recording when and where your health anxiety spikes, you can start to identify any patterns or common triggers.
 For example, you may realise that your anxiety regularly appears after watching certain TV programmes or reading medical articles.
-These would be your triggers, so then you might cope with health anxiety by turning away from these forms of entertainment.
+These would be your triggers, so then you could cope with health anxiety by turning away from these forms of entertainment.

 Keeping a diary can also help you see that health anxiety is more linked to mental health than any physical condition, with symptoms flaring up when you feel particularly stressed or anxious.